Constants

 Then we create a variable customName of type myString and assign the constant Sam to it.
 Since the constant Sam is untyped, it can be assigned to any string variable.
 Hence this assignment is allowed and customName gets the type myString.

 Now we have a variable defaultName of type string and another variable customName of type myString.
 Even though we know that myString is an alias of string, Go’s strong typing policy disallows variables of one type to be assigned to another.
-Hence the assignment customName = defaultName is not allowed and the compiler throws the error ./prog.go:7:20: cannot use defaultName (type string) as type myString in assignment
+Hence the assignment customName = defaultName is not allowed and the compiler throws the error ./prog.go:9:15: cannot use defaultName (variable of type string) as myString value in assignment

 Boolean Constants